West African Economic and Monetary Union (UEMOA)

 Six of the eight UEMOA member countries are eligible for trade benefits under African Growth and Opportunity Act (AGOA), and four of these countries - Benin, Burkina Faso, Mali, and Senegal - are also eligible to receive AGOA's textile and apparel benefits.

 In November 2008, the United States and UEMOA held the third Trade and Investment Framework Agreement (TIFA) Council meeting, where parties discussed cooperation in the WTO, AGOA implementation, regional integration, commercial issues, trade capacity building, and technical assistance.

 U.S.-UEMOA Trade Facts

-U.S. exports of agricultural products to UMEOA countries totaled $81 million in 2009.
-Leading categories were: rice ($38 million) and vegetable oil (excluding soybean oil) ($13 million).
+U.S. exports of agricultural products to UMEOA countries totaled $101 million in 2013.
+Leading categories were: poultry ($20 million), rice ($12 million), and vegetable oil (excluding soybean oil) ($9 million).

-U.S. imports of agricultural products from UMEOA countries totaled $670 million in 2009.
-Leading category was: cocoa beans ($505 million).
+U.S. imports of agricultural products from UMEOA countries totaled $933 million in 2013.
+Leading categories were: cocoa beans ($651 million) and rubber ($105 million).

 Balance of Merchandise Trade

 The U.S. goods trade surplus with UMEOA was $$1.1 billion in 2013, up 481.7% ($909 million) from 2012.